HappyGnome/AdventOfCode2025/docs/day9.md

     ![There must be a nicer way](images/Day9_winding.png)

     * The recursive part (`recu`) caclulates `cnt` which is the winding number or the curve around the given point
-    * If the winding number is non-zero (or the point is in an edge) then the point is enclosed by the curve (albeit the curve doesn't necessarily wind around all points in teh same direction)
+    * If the winding number is non-zero (or the point is in an edge) then the point is enclosed by the curve (albeit the curve doesn't necessarily wind around all points in the same direction)
     * The sign of the winding number in this implementation may be incorrect!
     * It's a bit of a mess, but at least we could look at simple discrete cases because of assumption 1.
 Maybe there's a tidier way to write the calculation.

 * Testing every point in every rectangle for membership of the enclosed region would take a long time...
 * Instead, let's just check points adjacent to the curve.
 A rectangle contains a point not enclosed by the curve if and only if it contains one of these points (I claim - not 100% sure this is true - just using the ol' math gut).
 * This is at least feasible, but still takes 45 seconds to run!
-* Some sort of spatial indexing might help to check if the small(er) set of bad points intersects a rectangle in less time.
+* Some sort of spatial indexing might help to check more quickly whether the small(er) set of bad points intersects each rectangle.

 ### Bad assumptions, better algorithms:
 * It turned out later that a simpler approach still gives the correct answer (it still takes 16s though).